PrincetonUniversity/job_defense_shield/docs/alert/zero_gpu_util.md

   min_run_time: 30               # minutes
   gpu_hours_threshold_user: 24   # hours
   gpu_hours_threshold_admin: 12  # hours
+  email_file: "zero_util_gpu_hours.txt"
   max_num_jobid: 3               # count
+  admin_emails:
+    - admin@institution.edu
+  report_emails:
+    - admin@institution.edu
 ```

 For the configuration above, only jobs that ran for 30 minutes or more are considered.
 Users will receive
-an email (when `--email-users` is used) if they consumed 24 GPU-hours or more at 0% utilization.
+an email (when `--email` is used) if they consumed 24 GPU-hours or more at 0% utilization.
 System
-administrators will see users in the report (using `--email-admins`) that consumed 12 GPU-hours or more.
+administrators will see users in the report (using `--report`) that consumed 12 GPU-hours or more.
 The JobID will be shown for up to three jobs per user.
-Notice that the optional settings
-(`excluded_users`, `user_emails_bcc`, `report_emails`) are omitted in the YAML entry.

 ## How to Write Your Email File

-You have these quanities available to you:
+Below is an example email message:

 ```
-Dear u20461:

-Over the past 7 days you have ran 16 jobs on Della that have burnt 97 GPU-hours at 0% utilization.
-Here are the jobid's:

-    60458831,60460188,60478799,60479839+

-Please investigate the reason for the GPUs not being used.
+Hello Alan (u12345),

+You have consumed 120 GPU-hours at 0% GPU utilization in the past 7 days on the pli-c partition(s) of della:

+     JobID     GPUs  GPUs-Unused GPU-Unused-Util  Zero-Util-GPU-Hours
+    62399648    8          8           0%                 36
+    62399649    8          8           0%                 36
+    62400616    8          8           0%                 36
+    62402931    6          3           0%                 12

+Please address this issues before submitting new jobs.
+Replying to this automated email will open a support ticket with Research Computing.
 ```

 ### Tags